-Watch Joey Logano, Denny Hamlin Fight After NASCAR Martinsville Race
+NESN

 The NASCAR playoffs are heating up on and off the track.

-Martin Truex Jr. dominated Sunday at Martinsville, winning the First Data 500, but it was what happened on pit road after the race that ultimately stole the show.
+Martin Truex Jr. dominated Sunday at Martinsville, winning the First Data 500, but it was what happened after the race on pit road that ultimately stole the show.

 As Truex celebrated his seventh win of the season, tempers flared when Joey Logano and Denny Hamlin got together.
 After trading some paint during the race, the two traded pushes and shoves following a post-race dust-up caught by NBC cameras.